RBVI/ChimeraX/docs/devel/webapp_client.rst

     Array of sessions for current `user`.
 Each session is an object with attributes `name` and `access` (see `list_sessions` above).

-Basic Layer
+AJAX Layer
 -----------

-The basic layer API are accessible via ``$c2_session.server``.
+The AJAX layer API are accessible via ``$c2_session.server``.

 .. js:function:: $c2_session.server.init(url)

     :param string url: URL to the location of Chimera 2 server.
     :returns: nothing.

-    Initialize basic layer.
+    Initialize AJAX layer.
 Must be called prior to using other functions.

 .. js:function:: $c2_session.server.list_sessions(callback)